dwrobel/flatcam/README.md

 30.07.2019

 - fixed bug that crashed the software when trying to edit a GUI value in Geometry selected tab without having a tool in the Tools Table
+- fixed bug that crashed the app when trying to add a tool without a tool diameter value

 28.07.2019